EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 A herd is simply a named connection of tables.
 Typically, you put tables that are linked together by foreign keys or other logic into a herd so that they all get replicated at the same time.

-The final setup step is to create a replication event, which in Bucardo is known as a 'sync':
+The final setup step is to create a replication event, which in Bucardo is known as a ‘sync’:

 ```bash
 $ bucardo_ctl add sync willow source=herd1 targetdb=slave1 type=pushdelta